amboxer21/ImageCapture/README.md

   -p PASSWORD, --password=PASSWORD
   -V VIDEO, --video=VIDEO
                         Specify camera location.
-  -v, --verbose         Print the options passed to ImageCapturePy.
+  -v, --verbose         Print the options passed to ImageCapture.
   -P PORT, --port=PORT  E-mail port defaults to 587 if not specified.
   -a ATTEMPTS, --attempts=ATTEMPTS
                         Number of failed attempts defaults to 3.